wbounas/acorio-notes/book-notes/Module-01: ServiceNow User Interface/011-UI-Essentials.md

   - Forms
   - Filtering
-- There are no special configurations needed for the iPhone or Android phones; the smartphone interface usses a familiar industry-standard techniques for performing most actions **Tablet:** The ServiceNow instance automatically detects the tablet and redirects you to the tablet interface
+- There are no special configurations needed for the iPhone or Android phones; the smartphone interface uses a familiar industry-standard techniques for performing most actions

+**Tablet:** The ServiceNow instance automatically detects the tablet and redirects you to the tablet interface

 **Apple Watch:** Features include:
   - Notifications
   - Favorites